Some might think, “Isn’t a survey just a fancier word for a questionnaire?”

 Surveys and questionnaires play a crucial role in research and data collection for several reasons:

-While surveys and questionnaires are related methods of data collection, there have some key differences:
+While surveys and questionnaires are related methods of data collection, there are some key differences:

 The purpose of surveys and questionnaires is to gather data and information for various purposes, including: